-Through recruitment, training, and education within the pediatrics residency program, we strive to build a diverse pediatric workforce that acknowledges and understands the ways in which systemic and medical racism and other forms of oppression have impacted our peers and continue to impact our minoritized patients and their families.
-Committed to working toward equity and justice for all, we recognize many forms of diversity including (but not limited to) race, ethnicity, gender identity, sexual orientation, ability, religion, nationality, education, and socioeconomic status.
+To build a pediatric workforce, through recruitment, training, and education within the pediatric residency program, that more accurately mirrors its racially and ethnically diverse patient population, acknowledges and understands the ways in which systemic and medical racism have impacted and continue to impact our minority patients and their families, and is committed to working towards equity and justice for all.

 2020, University of Colorado Pediatric residents came together to write and sign a pledge to advance anti-racism actions in our institution and

 We, the resident and fellow physicians, faculty, staff, and leadership of the University of Colorado and Denver Health Pediatric programs believe that Black Lives Matter.
 It is a privilege to care for the children and families of Colorado.
 However, we recognize that in order to truly serve our patients, we must act to address the racial inequities that plague our communities and our healthcare system as a whole.

 We understand that racism is a socially transmitted disease deeply embedded in our systems, institutions, and persons.
 The systems that perpetuate the cycle of poverty, poor access to care, food insecurity, and adverse childhood events serve to produce profound health inequities in our communities of color, specifically for our Black brothers and sisters.
 Chronic baseline stress and cortisol in response to these systems create chronic inflammation, which begins in childhood and contributes to higher rates of chronic disease in adulthood.

 As individuals who care for children, it is our duty to understand how we have perpetuated these injustices and intentionally work to dismantle the driving forces that created them.
 Much as the systems of oppression are interdependent and pervasive, so must be the systems of justice.